japawBlob/Programming-basics-for-STC/src/slideshow.md

 1) Quick history
    From different architectures to unified code.
 2) Current technologies in use
-    New methods and techniques in use and developement.
+    New methods and techniques in use and development.
 3) Future?
 4) Freestyle!